 Am I able to volunteer?

-Volunteers will be asked to participate in a screening process before entering the hospital.
-If you meet any of the following criteria, you will be temporarily prohibited from volunteering at any University of Maryland Medical System hospital during the duration of the COVID-19 pandemic and until further notice.
+Volunteers will be asked to participate in a screening process before entering the hospital if that is currently recommended under the UMMS infection prevention policy.
+You must also meet the following requirements to serve as a volunteer at any UMMS facility during the duration for the COVID-19 pandemic and until further notice: